josephmancuso/django-heroku-production/README.md

 # BASIC Production Ready Django Application

-This repo allows anyone to clone this repo, then set up their django application to deploy to heroku FAST
+This repo allows anyone to clone this repo, then set up their Django application to deploy to heroku FAST.
+I wanted to make something where I just had to change 1 file, then set `DEBUG=False` and I was good to go.

 ---

 ## Background

 Recently I have built an amazing software SaaS product with Django and it worked perfectly in development.
-Once I switched `DEBUG=FALSE` all hell broke lose and everything started breaking.
+Once I switched `DEBUG=False` all hell broke lose and everything started breaking.
 Pushing to heroku was such a pain.
 I couldn't get Amazon S3 to work and spent 2 full days trying to integrate it.

 ## Features

 - BASIC.
 The reason for this repo is essentially to have a project that can be deployed within minutes
 - Uses Amazon S3 to fulfill static and media files.
 Setup is EASY.
-- In your Amazon Bucket, your static files and media files are seperated into their respective folders.
+- In your Amazon Bucket, your static files and media files are seperated into their respective folders which makes a CLEAN bucket.
 - Already uses a .env file through [django-environ](https://github.com/joke2k/django-environ) inspired by [12factor](https://12factor.net/)